 With eCommerce consistently growing year over year, general rate increase announcements from couriers are now as certain as death and taxes.

-In this post, we’ll share the new changes for USPS, FedEx, and UPS that eCommerce sellers should be aware of in 2019.
+In this post, we’ll share the current shipping rates and changes for USPS, FedEx, and UPS that eCommerce sellers should be aware of in 2019.

 2019 USPS Postage Rate Increases

 Priority Mail saw rates increasing between 3-10%, with smaller packages being affected the most.